DataFEWSion Graduate Traineeship Handbook

 Details

-- Trainees and Alumni can receive a maximum of $1,000 per fiscal year (July 1st – June 30th), which is a combined total from travel or publication fees.
+- Trainees and Alumni can individually receive a maximum of $1,000 per fiscal year (July 1st – June 30th), a combined total from travel or publication fees.

 Preference will be given to applicants: